ballerina-attic/resiliency-timeouts/README.md

   Run following command to start docker container: docker run -d -p 9090:9090 ballerina.guides.io/product_search_service:v1.0
 ```
-- Once you successfully build the docker image, you can run it with the `` docker run`` command that is shown in the previous step.
+- Once you successfully build the Docker image, you can run it with the `` docker run`` command that is shown in the previous step.

 ```
     docker run -d -p 9090:9090 ballerina.guides.io/product_search_service:v1.0
 ```

-   Here we run the docker image with flag`` -p <host_port>:<container_port>`` so that we use the host port 9090 and the container port 9090.
+   Here we run the Docker image with flag`` -p <host_port>:<container_port>`` so that we use the host port 9090 and the container port 9090.
 Therefore you can access the service through the host port.

-- Verify docker container is running with the use of `` $ docker ps``.
-The status of the docker container should be shown as 'Up'.
+- Verify Docker container is running with the use of `` $ docker ps``.
+The status of the Docker container should be shown as 'Up'.
 - You can access the service using the same curl commands that we've used above.

 ```